boolpath/jsfly/README.md

         if (params.servers.length > 0) {
             jsfly.fly({
                 port: params.servers.pop(),
-                // The current count must be sent as a parameter
+                // The current count must be sent as a parameter so that the counter is
+                // initialized when the code lands and starts running on another server
                 params: {
                     count: count,
                     servers: params.servers